-The Hill CDC also serves as a community, strategic and technical partner on developers who understand the critical importance of community equity and ownership.
-The organization is engaged in a range of exciting projects that can be view here.
+The Hill CDC also serves as an equity, community, strategic and or technical partner for developers who understand the critical importance of equitable development and community ownership.
+The organization is engaged in a range of exciting projects that can be viewed here.

 The Hill District is a burgeoning destination and vital to the growth of the region.
 Individual donors, real estate/property investors, and philanthropic partners should consider joining with the Hill CDC to invest in the Hill District's commerce and residential development efforts.
 Over $2 billion dollars is slated for commercial, entertainment, and mixed-use development.

 The Hill CDC strives to build a strong community in the Hill District and does so with various partners from community-based organizations, government, universities, and other organizations.
 Through these existing relationships and networks, the Hill CDC is able to connect residents and businesses to additional opportunities to build-up and sustain the community.